 - Third graders pass reading test on the first try at increasing rates.

-- Overall student achievement is increasing annually in English language arts and Mathematics in 12 out 14 tested subjects and grades.
+- Overall student achievement is increasing annually in both English language arts and Mathematics at all grade levels

 - Number of students taking Advanced Placement exams and passing nearly doubled since 2013.

 - Mississippi’s graduation rate is at an all-time high.